Agglomeration and Aggregation

 Applying shear forces to nanoparticle agglomerates can break the agglomerates into two or more pieces.
 However, even with the most powerful dispersion mechanisms (probe sonication, microfluidization, milling), it is typically not possible to restore agglomerated particles back to a monodisperse suspension consisting only of individual nanoparticles.
 This is due in part to the relative strength of the van der Waals forces that bind particles together and the shear forces that can be applied on the nanoscale.
 In order to separate two agglomerated nanoparticles, forces in different directions have to be applied to each nanoparticle.
 At very small particle sizes it is simply not possible to generate sufficient microturbulence that creates a high enough force gradient to overcome the particle binding forces.
 Experimentally, the lower threshold for dispersed agglomerate size is ~200 nm for many different types of nanomaterials.
 For example, if 10 nm and 50 nm oxide nanoparticles are dried and extensively dispersed, the agglomerate size will be ~200 nm for both particle types.
 This is important because in many cases it is the agglomerate size not the primary particle size that is responsible for the nanoparticle’s diffusion and transport properties.

 The agglomeration state of solution-based samples can be measured using TEM analysis of dilute solutions where the number of nanoparticles in well separated clusters is counted.
-However, many cluster need to be counted and it is difficult to discriminate between pre-formed agglomerates and agglomerates that formed during the drying process.
+However, many clusters need to be counted and it is difficult to discriminate between pre-formed agglomerates and agglomerates that formed during the drying process.
 Alternatively, a Dynamic Light Scattering instrument can be used to measure the mean and distribution of hydrodynamic agglomerate size in solution.
 If the primary particle size has been previously determined with TEM, the average number of particles per aggregate can be determined.
 Another method is to use a Centrifugal Particle Sizer (CPS) which measures the time it takes for the nanoparticles to pass through a gradient.
 CPS measurments are preferred for multi-modal size distributions or for samples that have a high degree of polydispersity.
 The agglomeration state of dried samples can be measured by aerosolizing the powder and measuring the agglomerate size using an aerosol particle sizer (for sizes >500 nm) and a scanning mobility particle sizer (for sizes <500 nm).

 Back to top